 Make a House a Home.
 Let us be your design advocate!

-1.17.19 Our office met with Queen City Magazine and photographer Jamey Price for a quick photoshoot.
-We're keeping our fingers crossed in hopes some of our projects might be featured in the magazine.
+1.17.19 Our office met with Queen City Exclusive Magazine and photographer Jamey Price for a quick photoshoot.
+We're keeping our fingers crossed in hopes some of our projects might be featured in the upcoming issues!

 2.28.18 Cale and Ray attended the Brick & Architecture Symposium / AIA Membership Meeting in uptown Charlotte.
 The keynote speaker was Bill Bonstra, FAIA principle of Bonstra | Haresign Architects from Washington DC.
 (Pictured below is one of their projects on Massachusetts Avenue.)
 Since there were countless brick samples there, we were able to select a brick from Taylor Clay for our mid-century inspired home project!